Naloxone Expansion Programs

 Lazarus Community Toolkit

-A toolkit designed for community programs which provides information on creating community coalitions to address opioid overdose.
-It contains fact sheets designed for specific community sectors and information on naloxone prescribing and training in its use.
+Provides guidance for communities to create coalitions to address opioid overdose using the Project Lazarus Model.
+Contains fact sheets designed for specific community sectors and offers information on naloxone prescribing and training in its use.

 Organization(s): Project Lazarus